Imprinting (psychology): Filial imprinting

 The Italian hang-glider pilot Angelo d'Arrigo extended this technique.
 D'Arrigo noted that the flight of a non-motorised hang-glider is very similar to the flight patterns of migratory birds; both use updrafts of hot air (thermal currents) to gain altitude that then permits soaring flight over distance.
 He used this to reintroduce threatened species of raptors.
 Because birds hatched in captivity have no mentor birds to teach them traditional migratory routes, D'Arrigo hatched chicks under the wing of his glider and they imprinted on him.
 Then, he taught the fledglings to fly and to hunt.
 The young birds followed him not only on the ground (as with Lorenz) but also in the air as he took the path of various migratory routes.
 He flew across the Sahara and over the Mediterranean Sea to Sicily with eagles, from Siberia to Iran (5,500 km) with a flock of Siberian cranes, and over Mount Everest with Nepalese eagles.
 In 2006, he worked with a condor in South America.

 In a similar project, orphaned Canada geese were trained to their normal migration route by the Canadian ultralight enthusiast Bill Lishman, as shown in the fact-based movie drama Fly Away Home.

 Chicks of domestic chickens prefer to be near large groups of objects that they have imprinted on.
 This behaviour was used to determine that very young chicks of a few days old have rudimentary counting skills.
 In a series of experiments, they were made to imprint on plastic balls and could figure out which of two groups of balls hidden behind screens had the most balls.

 American coot mothers have the ability to recognize their chicks by imprinting on cues from the first chick that hatches.
 This allows mothers to distinguish their chicks from parasitic chicks.

+It commonly occurs in falconry birds reared from hatching by humans.
+Such birds are called "imprints" in falconry.
+The advantages of imprinting raptors on man have been realized by many for years.
+Imprinted captors can be used for educational purposes and research, and in captive breeding.

 The peregrine falcon has also been known to imprint on specific structures for their breeding grounds such as cliff sides and bridges and thus will favour that location for breeding.